-2.6.6.8 Handle bars and hand controls
+2.6.6.8 Handlebars and hand controls

-Only one (1) RED engine stop switch may be located on the left or right handle bar, reachable by the rider with his/her hands in normal position on the grips.
+Only one (1) RED engine stop switch may be located on the left or right handlebar, reachable by the rider with his/her hands in normal position on the grip.

-Throttle controls must be self closing when not held by the hand.
+Throttle controls must be self-closing when not held by the hand.

 Handlebars, hand controls and associated cables may be altered or replaced from those fitted to the homologated motorcycle (see Art.
-2.3.4), but all hand controls, electric starter switch and engine stop switch must remain on the handlebars.
-Other switches may be changed.
+2.3.4), but all hand controls, electric starter switch button and engine stop switch button (both must be controlled by direct human pressure action) must remain directly fitted on the handlebars.
+Others switches may be changed.

-Clutch and brake lever lever may be replaced with an aftermarket model (see also Art.
+Clutch and brake lever may be replaced with an aftermarket model (see also Art.
 2.3.4).

 It is compulsory to equip all motorcycles with a solid brake lever guard preventing the brake lever from being accidentally activated in case of collision with another motorcycle.
-The maximum flexibility displacement of this guard cannot exceed 10 mm.
+The maximum flexibility displacement of this guard cannot exceed 10 mm (aluminium or steel recommended).

-2.6.6.9 Foot rest and foot controls
+2.6.6.9 Footrest and foot controls

-Foot rest/foot controls may be relocated, but the original mounting points must be used.
+Footrest/foot controls may be relocated, but the original mounting points must be used.

-Foot rests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position.
+Footrests may be rigidly mounted or a folding type which must incorporate a device to return them to the normal position.

-The end of the foot rest must have at least an 8 mm solid spherical radius. (see diagram A & C).
+The end of the footrest must have at least an 8 mm solid spherical radius. (see diagram A and C).

 Non-folding footrests must have an end (plug) which is permanently fixed, made of aluminium, plastic, Teflon® or equivalent type of material (min. radius of 8 mm).
 The plug surface must be designed to reach the widest possible area of the footrest.
-The FIM EWC Technical Director/Chief Technical Steward has the right to refuse any plug not satisfying this safety aim.
+The FIM EWC Technical Director / Chief Technical Steward has the right to refuse any plug not satisfying this safety aim.